-Swifty Scooters Fitness - Interview with Alex Lawson PT
+Swifty Kick Scooter Fitness - Interview with Alex Lawson PT

 Swifty Scooters fitness – interview with Alex Lawson, Personal Trainer and Swifty Fitness ambassador.
 HOW the kickboxing champion and Personal Trainer got into scooting, WHY commuting with his SwiftyONE adult scooter beats the car and bike in London, and how it compares to running or cycling as a form of active travel.

 As a fitness professional and an avid Swifty rider (pushing 2000 miles to date!), Alex Lawson talks to us about the long-term benefits of this unique action of kick-scooting and which muscles are engaging in this lower body workout.